1Sparky1/O-Book/README.md

 > os.environ["TZ"] = "Europe/London"
 > time.tzset()
 > ```
+> - Click the 'Save' button in the top right.
+>
 > **NOTE: Replace 'Europe/London' with your appropriate contient/city if you aren't using**
 > **GMT/BST time.**
 >